bottlepy/bottle/README.rst

 Code and documentation are available according to the MIT License (see LICENSE__).

 The Bottle logo however is *NOT* covered by that license.
 It is allowed to use the logo as a link to the bottle homepage or in direct context with the unmodified library.
-In all other cases please ask first.
+In all other cases, please ask first.